RGBeter/Neptune/README.md

   Check for 3.3V on the regulator output as labeled on the board.

 * You may wish to install the PIC for the switchless region mod at this point as it should operate independently of the rest of the system.
+Install also the LED, passives in the X700 range and a temporary pull-up on `/WRES` (pin 11).
   Hold down the reset button to cycle through regions as indicated on the RGB LED.
-If the LED changes constantly, check pull-up R701 is installed.
+  If the LED changes constantly, check pull-up `R701` is installed.
 The PAL/NTSC and JP/ENG outputs should change as appropriate.
-Verify that a short press of the button generates a /WRES pulse.
+Verify that a short press of the button generates a `/WRES` pulse.

-* If not using the switchless mod, or to bypass it for testing/troubleshooting, link the indicated pins and set the desired PAL/NTSC and JP/ENG values using the +5V and GND pads on the IC701 footprint.
-Connect the LED pin of your choice to +5V and a single colour LED for LED701.
+* If not using the switchless mod, or to bypass it for testing/troubleshooting, link the indicated pins and set the desired PAL/NTSC and JP/ENG values using the +5V and GND pads on the `IC701` footprint.
+Connect the LED pin of your choice to +5V and a single colour LED for `LED701`.

 * At this point it's time to strap in an install all the MD2 components and the audio and video parts shared between MD and 32X.
 This cannot be independently